 Microsoft wants Windows 10 users to use their new Microsoft Edge web browser.
-Users don’t even need to choose it as their default browser, because seemingly normal web links all over Windows 10 and the Cortana digital assistant all force-open in Microsoft Edge rather than in your system defined default web browser of choice.
+Users don’t even need to choose it as their default browser.
+Seemingly normal-looking web links all over Windows 10 and the Cortana digital assistant force-open in Microsoft Edge rather than in your system defined default web browser.
 Comtraya!

 EdgeDeflector is my tiny new helper program that says “that isn’t cool!” to Windows, and lets you use your default web browser anyway.

 I don’t hate Microsoft Edge — maybe you do! — but I do believe users who have bothered to configure a different default web browser should be allowed to keep using that default web browser.
 Edge is a portal for Microsoft to push its own features and services, and to collect personal data about people’s browsing habits.
 Understandably, Microsoft wants to push their own web browser.
 But this isn’t the way to do it.